William-King977/eng84_git_github_questions/README.md

      * Who's going to win WSM 2021?
 From GitHub test repo
 	   >>>>>>> commit/branch-name
      ```
-  4. After the conflicts have been resolved, remove the characters mentioned in the previous step to mark it as resolved.
+  4. After the conflict(s) has been resolved, remove the characters mentioned in the previous step to mark it as resolved.
   5. Now, the changes can be added, committed, and pushed to GitHub.

 * **Best practices of Git and GitHub**